 Research in engineering.
 Maximum credit six units applicable on a master's degree.
 798. (298.)
 Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
 Individual study.
 Maximum credit three units.
 799A.
 (299.)
 Thesis or Project (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.
 799B.
-Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
-Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.
+Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.
 UPPER DIVISION COURSES IN CIVIL ENGINEERING 518.
 (1288.)
 Advanced Surveying and Photogrammetry (3) I Two lectures and three hours of laboratory.

 Prerequisite: Civil Engineering 218 with minimum grade of C. Theory and application of precise control surveys; specialized survey operations.
 Principles of metrical photogrammetry as applied to engineering.
 Map compilation from aerial photographs.
 521. (120B.)
 Structural Analysis II (3) I Prerequisite: Civil Engineering 321 with minimum grade of C. Analysis of statically indeterminate structures by virtual work.
 Advanced treatment of slope deflection, moment distribution.
 Arch analysis, secondary stresses in trusses.
 Advanced treatment of influence lines.
 (Formerly numbered Engineering 510.)
-555. Water and Wastewater Engineering (2) | Prerequisite: Civil Engineering 455 with minimum grade of C. Examination of water and wastewater.
-Physical, chemical and biological methods of treatment.
-Advanced waste treatment processes.
-Water reclamation.
-154 / Engineering 579.
-(129.)
-Highway Materials (3) II Two lectures and three hours of laboratory.
+523. Timber Design (3) I Prerequisite: Engineering 310.